louisPoulain/MachineLearningProject2/README.md

 ## How to upload the other data sets:
 The other data sets have been uploaded on a drive google.
-We can provide you access if you ask for it (contact : louis.poulain-auzeau@epfl.ch _or_ kevin.rizk@epfl.ch).
+You can find the first folder here: https://drive.google.com/drive/folders/1iOyjurASeyk64mdoAqfKv7jQWvssLNsO?usp=sharing and the second one here: https://drive.google.com/drive/folders/1bok-LbcQJ-XJ1tQISQE3-6v4hBUYPVYA?usp=sharing
+The first folder contains the laminar data sets (low Re) and the other the turbulent data sets (high Re).

 If you have access, you can manually download them on your local machine.
 Then :
 1. open a terminal.